narner/UrsusHTTP/README.md

 ## Usage

-Ursus is very much a work in progress.
-For now, it only supports authentication with your planet.
+Ursus is very much a work in progress, and with Arvo's HTTP interface subject to change this is mostly just a proof of concept for now.
+However, authentication is supported, and you can send messages to apps running on your ship.

-First, you need to set the `baseURL` on the Ursus client to the URL your planet is being served on.
+To get set up, first you need to set the `baseURL` on the Ursus client to the URL your planet is being served on.
 This might be something like `"https://pittyp-pittyp.urbit.org"` or `"http://localhost:8080"`.

 ```swift
 Ursus.baseURL = "https://pittyp-pittyp.urbit.org"